Gathering detailed insights and metrics for eventsource

 @types/eventsource

-EventSource client for Node.js and Browser (polyfill)
+EventSource client for Node.js, browsers and other JavaScript runtimes

 npm install eventsource